lessp/react-ml-minimal-template/README.md

-# React.ml Minimal Starter Template
+# ReasonReact (React for OCaml) Minimal Starter Template

 This is a minimal starter template for a ReasonReact project.